nursyana/OS-Project/README.md

  ### Apache

+ Apache is the most commonly used web server software, and it is open-source and free.
+It is quick, dependable, and secure.
+Let's proceed.

    1. To run the downloaded Apache Docker Image, invoke the run command below to create a new container.
    ```
       docker run -d --name docker-apache -p 8000:80 -d httpd